Glanbia: Nutritional foods

 After establishing a nutritional business in January 2003, Glanbia acquired the German-based Kortus Food Ingredients Services (KFIS) in 2004.
 KFIS specialises in the production, research, and development of micronutrient premixes.
 The purchase increased Glanbia's product range and brought further access to markets in Germany and Central Europe.
 On 6 September 2006, Glanbia announced the acquisition of the California-based micronutrient premix business, Seltzer Companies Inc. The acquisition of Seltzer was a logical addition to the previously acquired KFIS.
 Both businesses have since changed their names to Glanbia Nutritionals.
 In 2007, Glanbia further expanded their micronutrient premix business with the completion of a new premix plant in Suzhou, China.

 As part of its international expansion, Glanbia acquired the Canadian nutritional business Pizzey's Milling in August 2007.
 Pizzey's, which mills flaxseed, created a way into the North American omega-3 market.

 Glanbia again expanded its presence in the North American market in 2008 through its acquisition of the Illinois-based sports supplement firm Optimum Nutrition (ON).
 ON has a strong presence in the US market for whey-based sports supplements.
 In January 2011, Glanbia announced the acquisition of Bio-Engineered Supplements and Nutrition (BSN), extending their sports nutrition portfolio.
 BSN is a developer and distributor of nutritional products designed for health, training, physique development and performance.
-In February 2025, McLaren Racing announced ON as the team's official sports nutrition partner.